 Banks avoided a redshirt in Year 1 by playing in five games but didn’t make a tangible impact on defense.
 However, his role grew in 2019 when he became a rotational defender behind Okudah and Arnette.
 That year, he picked up 11 tackles, 1.5 tackles for loss, an interception, and 3 pass deflections.

 Banks’ NFL Draft scouting report provides the Ohio State CB with an avenue for further improvement.
 By now, he’s already proven that he’s an elite physical specimen.
 And through his ACL injury in high school, he demonstrated that he could fight through adversity early in his life.
-With more development and study, Banks can join the highest echelon and challenge for a coveted spot in Round 1.
+2021 has already struck Banks with that same adversity.
+Can he work through it and realize his full potential?

 Want more prospect news?
 Want to do your own mock draft?